byme8/ZeroQL/README.md

 Console.WriteLine($"{response.Data.User.Id}: {response.Data.User.FirstName} {response.Data.User.LastName}"); // 1: Jon Smith
 ```

-The fragment has a bunch of limitations.
-It should be marked wit the `` [GraphQLFragment] `` attribute.
+The fragment should be marked with the `` [GraphQLFragment] `` attribute. and it has a bunch of limitations.
 It should be an extension method.
 And it has to be defined in the same assembly where the method ``Query`` is called.
 The last limitation is dictated by the fact that source generators can analyze only one assembly once.